 This 5-year programme aims to advance the capacity, knowledge and quality of both individuals and institutions of higher and vocational education.

 Please be aware that an OKP application takes time and effort, and requires several documents.
-We therefore recommend that you start as soon as possible.
+Please make sure you meet the eligibility criteria of OKP and make sure your application fulfills the requirements as mentioned in the OKP admission letter.
+We strongly recommend that you start as soon as possible.
 Since the number fellowships available is limited, an application may not always lead to a positive result.

 MENA Scholarship Programme (MSP):

 The MENA Scholarship Programme (MSP) offers scholarships to professionals for short courses in the Netherlands.